 We are currently hiring new workers that will support our new Private Home Care Service.
 For more information about receiving Hanul’s Private Home Care Service or employment opportunity with Hanul, please contact us at (773) 478-8851 or email Kimberly Mua, Outreach Program Coordinator at

 BENEFIT ASSISTANCE PROGRAM

 On August 1, 2000, HFA launched its first congregate meal service in an effort to relieve hunger, provide nutritional needs, and offer socio-cultural support for Chicago’s Korean seniors.
 Through the lunch program, HFA helps seniors overcome alienation by providing opportunities to find social support, camaraderie, and a deeper sense of community.
 Today both Chicago and Mt.
 Prospect Offices provide daily nutritious hot Korean meals Monday thru Friday for over 200 seniors residing both in the city and the northern suburbs.
-Anyone whose age is 60 and over can enjoy the program with suggested donation of $2.50.
-To view this month’s menu, please click here (Link back to on-going program schedule).
+Anyone whose age is 60 and over can enjoy the program with a nominal suggested donation.
+View 2015 April, May, June Menu.

 CIVIC ENGAGEMENT PROGRAM

 Senior Apartment Neighborhood Connection Program: aims to organize Korean senior residents residing in government subsidized apartments in uptown Chicago area, and empower them to identify their needs and possible solutions for the wellbeing of their neighborhood and community through participating in volunteer teams.
 Annually, over 50 volunteers representing 30 different senior buildings participate in bi-monthly meetings, trainings, and volunteer activities.